hanren2021/ASA-Spring-Boot-Admin-Sample/Setup-Spring-Boot-Admin-in-Consumption-Tier.md

    - Create application.yml file under ./resources/ folder with the following contents

-     **Example application.yml for your app running in Azure Spring Apps Standard Consumption Plan:**
+     **Example application.yml for your app running in Azure Spring Apps Standard consumption plan:**

      - Fill in your sbaserver App URL as the "public-url" value, which should like this: https://sbaserver.[env-name].[region].azurecontainerapps.io/
      - If you secured your Spring boot Admin server with user name and password, also fill in the access user name and password.